 In accordance with CAC Section 4-307(c) and CEBC Section 319.2, the rehabilitation requires data collection as defined by ASCE 41 and described in IR EB-3.
-Data collection thus defined consists of both a material testing program and a condition assessment program, and per CEBC Section 319.2, Item 3, "comprehensive" data collection is required.
+Data collection thus defined consists of both a material testing program and a condition assessment program, and per CEBC Section 319.2, Item 3, the "comprehensive" level is required of both.

-2.4.1 Material testing program requirements are summarized in IR EB-3 Section 6.
-Per CEBC Section 319.2, test records from the quality assurance program of the original construction may be used to meet the material testing program requirements in full or in part.

-2.4.2 Condition assessment program requirements are summarized in IR EB-3 Section 7.
+- 2.4.1 Material testing program requirements are summarized in IR EB-3 Section 6.
+Per CEBC Section 319.2, test records from the quality assurance program of the original construction may be used to meet the material testing program requirements, either in full or in part. - 2.4.2 Condition assessment program requirements are summarized in IR EB-3 Section 7.